wp-plugins/ad-injection/readme.txt

 3. Can choose to show the ads only to search engine visitors, or define IP addresses that ads aren't shown to.

 == Changelog ==

+= 1.1.0.1 =
+* Template ads - you can now include ads anywhere in your theme template with some simple tags.
+You can load the top/random/bottom/footer ads, or you can load an ad from a text file on disk.
+Template ads inherit the same restrictions as for ads configured via the UI.
+* UI usability improvements.

 = 0.9.7.11 =
 * Filter ads by post/page ID